googlecreativelab/teachablemachine-community/image/README.md

 Once you have loaded a model, you can make a classificaiton with a couple of different input options.

-This method exists on the model that is loaded from `tmImage.mobilenet.load`.
+This method exists on the model that is loaded from `tmImage.load`.

 ```ts
 model.predict(